arief05652/Terms-TycoonBot/README.md

 # Economy Tycoon Bot 🤖💰

-Selamat datang di **Economy Tycoon Bot**, bot Discord yang dirancang untuk memberikan pengalaman seru dalam mengelola ekonomi virtual, membeli aset, bermain game judi, dan banyak lagi!
-Bot ini cocok untuk server komunitas yang ingin menambahkan elemen interaktif dan kompetitif.
+Welcome to **Economy Tycoon Bot**, a Discord bot designed to provide an exciting experience in managing a virtual economy, buying assets, playing gambling games, and much more!
+This bot is perfect for community servers looking to add interactive and competitive elements.

 ---

-## Fitur Utama 🚀
+## Key Features 🚀

-Berikut adalah beberapa fitur unggulan yang tersedia di bot ini:
+Here are some of the standout features available in this bot:

-### 1. **Membeli dan Mengelola Aset** 🏢
+### 1. **Buying and Managing Assets** �
-   - Beli berbagai jenis aset seperti properti, bisnis, atau kendaraan.
+   - Purchase various types of assets such as properties, businesses, or vehicles.
-   - Kelola aset Anda untuk menghasilkan pendapatan pasif.
+   - Manage your assets to generate passive income.
-   - Tingkatkan aset untuk meningkatkan keuntungan.
+   - Upgrade assets to increase profits.

-### 2. **Permainan Judi** 🎲
+### 2. **Gambling Games** 🎲
-   - Mainkan permainan judi seperti dadu, slot, atau blackjack.
+   - Play gambling games like dice, slots, or blackjack.
-   - Menangkan hadiah besar atau kehilangan segalanya – semuanya tergantung pada keberuntungan Anda!
+   - Win big or lose it all – it all depends on your luck!

-### 3. **Ekonomi Dinamis** 💹
+### 3. **Dynamic Economy** 💹
-   - Harga aset dan mata uang dapat berubah berdasarkan permintaan dan penawaran.
+   - Asset and currency prices can fluctuate based on supply and demand.
-   - Ikuti tren pasar untuk mendapatkan keuntungan maksimal.
+   - Follow market trends to maximize profits.

-### 4. **Leaderboard dan Kompetisi** 🏆
+### 4. **Leaderboard and Competitions** 🏆
-   - Lihat peringkat pengguna terkaya.
+   - View the rankings of the richest users.
-   - Ikuti event khusus untuk memenangkan hadiah eksklusif.
+   - Participate in special events to win exclusive prizes.

 ---

-## Cara Menggunakan Bot 🛠️
+## How to Use the Bot 🛠️

-Berikut adalah beberapa perintah dasar yang dapat Anda gunakan:
+Here are some basic commands you can use:

-### Ekonomi dan Aset
+### Economy and Assets
-- `!buy <asset>`: Membeli aset tertentu.
+- `!buy <asset>`: Purchase a specific asset.
-- `!sell <asset>`: Menjual aset yang Anda miliki.
+- `!sell <asset>`: Sell an asset you own.
-- `!portfolio`: Melihat daftar aset yang Anda miliki.
+- `!portfolio`: View a list of assets you own.

-### Permainan Judi
+### Gambling Games
-- `/slots <amount>`: Bermain mesin slot.
+- `/slots <amount>`: Play the slot machine.
-- `/blackjack <amount>`: Bermain blackjack.
+- `/blackjack <amount>`: Play blackjack.

-### Lainnya
+### Others
-- `!balance`: Mengecek saldo Anda.
+- `!balance`: Check your balance.
-- `!leaderboard`: Melihat peringkat pengguna terkaya.
+- `!leaderboard`: View the rankings of the richest users.

 ---

-## Persyaratan dan Kebijakan 📜
+## Requirements and Policies 📜

-### Persyaratan
+### Requirements
-- Bot ini memerlukan izin **Manage Messages**, **Read Messages**, dan **Send Messages** untuk berfungsi dengan baik.
+- This bot requires **Manage Messages**, **Read Messages**, and **Send Messages** permissions to function properly.

-### Kebijakan Privasi
+### Privacy Policy
-Bot ini tidak menyimpan data pribadi pengguna di luar server Discord.
-Data seperti saldo dan aset hanya disimpan untuk keperluan fungsional bot.
+This bot does not store users' personal data outside of Discord.
+Data such as balances and assets are only stored for the bot's functional purposes.

 ---

-## Cara Menambahkan Bot ke Server Anda 🖥️
+## How to Add the Bot to Your Server 🖥️

-1. Klik [tautan ini]([https://discord.com/oauth2/authorize?client_id=YOUR_BOT_ID&scope=bot&permissions=PERMISSIONS](https://discord.com/oauth2/authorize?client_id=1338303581685678131)) untuk mengundang bot ke server Anda.
+1. Click [this link](https://discord.com/oauth2/authorize?client_id=1338303581685678131) to invite the bot to your server.
-2. Pastikan Anda memiliki izin **Administrator** atau **Manage Server** di server tujuan.
+2. Ensure you have **Administrator** or **Manage Server** permissions in the target server.
-3. Setelah bot bergabung, gunakan perintah `!setup` untuk mengkonfigurasi bot di server Anda.
+3. Once the bot joins, use the `!setup` command to configure the bot in your server.

 ---

-## Terima Kasih! 🙏
+## Thank You! 🙏

-Terima kasih telah menggunakan **Tycoon Bot**!
-Semoga bot ini dapat memberikan hiburan dan keseruan bagi komunitas Discord Anda.
+Thank you for using **Tycoon Bot**!
+We hope this bot brings entertainment and excitement to your Discord community.